31 Mar Evaluating the Subjective: Quality Assurance and the Learning Experience

 So how do you walk the line between a framework that’s too rigid and a workflow that’s too open to interpretation?
 It all starts with knowing what you’re looking for.

 Instead of focussing on what a good learner experience is, look for signs of the opposite.
 The elements of a poor learner experience are easier to recognize, and identifying and removing them makes more of a difference than starting from a single template of a good learning experience and looking for something to action or refine.
-It also lets QA edit a variety of module styles and designs without mistaking difference for deviance.
+It also lets QA edit a variety of module styles and designs without mistaking differences for deviance.

 The eight signs of a poor learner experience are: